freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/html/tutorials/embedding-youtube-videos/index.md

 </iframe>
 ```

-Inserted values are reccomended, but feel free to change them in a way that you would like.
+Inserted values are recomended, but feel free to change them in a way that you would like.

-#### Autoplay
+#### Autoplay [not recommended]
-What should we do if we would like to make this player starting automatically playing?
-Just add to your link value `?autoplay=1`.
-But be careful, because it can be annoying for a lot of people visiting your webpage.
+Add to your link value `?autoplay=1` to make this player starting automatically playing.
+It's not recommended, because it can be annoying for a lot of people visiting your webpage.

 ```html
 <iframe width="420" height="315"